 Both Eva and her sister, Edna, were avid nature preservationists.
 A great thanks goes to the vision of these two women and the executors of their estate.
 Eva and Edna had also used their property as “Camp Ivy” for the Girl Scout Troop #3 of Schwenksville.

 Over the years Camp Ivy provided many girls with an opportunity to learn of the natural environment and enjoy their camping experience.

 Meng Sanctuary and Stone Hill Greenway feature over two miles of trails on four well-marked, color-coded paths.
-A parking area and restored Girls Scout Camp building are located at the east end of Meng Sanctuary, off of Delphi Rd. in Lower Frederick Township.
+A parking area and restored Girl Scout Camp building are located at the east end of Meng Sanctuary, off of Delphi Rd. in Lower Frederick Township.

 Natural features of Meng Sanctuary include, beautiful diabase rock outcroppings and a maturing upland forest dominated by Red Oak, Tulip Poplar, Shagbark Hickory, American Beech, and Red Maple trees.

 Several wildflowers can be found including Spring Beauty, Violets, Liverleaf, Rue Anemone, Mayapple, and Showy Orchis.
 The lower wetland areas include Skunk Cabbage seeps, and there is a cattail marsh near the parking lot where many happy frogs, dragonflies, and other marsh animals reside.
 Breeding birds of note include Turkey Vulture, Pileated Woodpecker, Wood Thrush, Ovenbird, and Scarlet Tanager.
 Meng Sanctuary also hosts migrants such as Veery, Hermit Thrush, and White-throated Sparrow.